 Manufactured plastics find heavy usage in food processing and packaging, leading to the significant creation of end-consumer waste.
 Just like plastics outside of the food industry, these materials are usually fossil-fuel derived.
 By the year 2020, it is expected that more than 24 million metric tons of packaging will be used just for consumer food packaging.

 Consumers are becoming more aware of their impact on the environment and are starting to make smarter decisions about the food that they purchase.
 Packaging can have a significant impact on the products that they choose.
-Businesses that adapt to use BioBased packaging plastics will be able to take advantage of USDA BioPreferred labeling, giving them an edge within an environmentally conscious marketplace.
+Businesses that adapt to use biobased packaging plastics will be able to take advantage of the USDA BioPreferred Program, giving them an edge within an environmentally conscious marketplace.

 Safety equipment is largely made from petroleum-based plastics.
 This is a key area of the manufacturing industry where stringent tolerances must be adhered to, which has led to the slow adoption of biobased plastics.
 Despite what some manufacturers and even some end users might believe, it has been proven that biobased plastics are not inherently inferior to those made using fossil fuel-derived materials.

 Personal protection products including protective helmet shells are now produced using green high-density polyethylene.
 The polymer is just as stable and durable as standard HDPE, with the difference being that sugarcane-based ethanol is used in production.
 Some manufacturers have gained certification of up to 95% biobased plastic in their personal protection products.

 With just three examples, it is clear that biobased materials are critical to our future and also that the use of biomass-derived products will not have a negative impact on quality or performance.
-Companies wishing to gain certification can contact Beta Analytic for an ISO 17025 accredited ASTM D6866 testing.
+Companies wishing to join the USDA BioPreferred Program can contact Beta Analytic to inquire about ASTM D6866 testing.
+All questions about the Program must be directed to the USDA.

 Beta Analytic is not affiliated with ASTM or the USDA BioPreferred Program.
 The ISO 17025-accredited lab welcomes inquiries on ASTM D6866 biobased content testing.
 For price and turnaround time inquiries, please contact the lab.